SNP leadership: Forbes hits back at Swinney in gay marriage row

 Ms Regan has called for an end to "mudslinging" in the contest, adding: "We've all got to remember that we're all going to be working together at the end of this."

-Ms Sturgeon has not endorsed any of the three candidates, but said the views of the next first minister mattered because people want someone to will stand up for their rights.
+Nicola Sturgeon has not endorsed any of the three candidates, but said the views of the next first minister mattered because people want someone to will stand up for their rights.

 She denied that the party is tearing itself apart in the contest to replace her and said the majority of people in Scotland wanted it to be a socially progressive country.